 So, to make this setup work, you will need a DC-to-DC converter that can step up the voltage of the power bank to 12V and supply it to the router.

 Also, you need an interface to connect the USB cable of the power bank to the router power cable.
 There are USB devices readily available with the DC converter which can be used to power up the modem and router easily.
 They might be quite expensive too.

-Can i use mobile charger for modem and router?
+Can I use a mobile charger for the modem and router?

 Mobile chargers are a convenient and cost-effective way to charge your phone.
 However, some people have been wondering if you can use a mobile charger for other devices as well.

 The answer is yes and no. You can use a mobile charger for your modem and router, but it depends on the type of charger you are using.

 The average mobile charger can provide up to 3A of power, while a modem and router might need more than 4A.